Tag Archives: Optics

 As I opened the box, I was glad to see that Sig even includes a quality ALPHA-MSR scope mount in the box.
 That easily narrowed down my mounting decisions.

 I will say I was surprised with everything included with the scope, and I’ll be honest that going in I had only a vague idea of the price of this scope.
 The mount, the typical tools that come with it, battery for the illuminated reticle, and some quality flip caps were also included.
-They are branded Sig but look to be either Tenebrex or a really close knockoff, either way they are very nice and lay flat against the scope when open.
-The MSR also includes a throw lever or “cattail” as its often called, this is handy for quick adjustments of the magnification.
+They are branded Sig but look to be either Tenebrex or a really close knockoff.

 First Shots

-I happened to have a Sig MCX rifle in hand at the time, it seemed like a perfect fit for the MSR.
-I was more correct than I could have known.
-I dropped the scope onto the pic rail of the MCX, and off to the range we went.
-The MSR seemed to be made for the MCX as I didnt even need to adjust the scope for a good zero, I just started shooting and everything lined up like they came from the factory that way.
+After installing the scope onto the pic rail of the MCX, off to the range we went.
+The MSR seemed to be made for the MCX as I didnt even need to adjust the scope for a good zero.
+Once I started shooting everything lined up like they came from the factory that way.

-I spent some time shooting the rifle at fairly close distances inside two-hundred yards, but I also utilized the reticle for a few extended distances.
+We spent some time shooting the rifle at fairly close distances inside two-hundred yards, but I also utilized the reticle for a few extended distances.
 The reticle features a typical upside down horseshoe type reticle, with several drop points and wind holds.
-The name suggests that the MSR is designed specifically for Modern Sporting Rifles (MSR), and the BDC6 reticle is calibrated for the most popular MSR cartridge the 5.56 Nato.
+Its name suggests that the MSR is designed specifically for Modern Sporting Rifles (MSR), and the BDC6 reticle is calibrated for the most popular MSR cartridge the 5.56 Nato.

 Testing turret values

 I also bolted down the mounted scope to a bench, and measured the turret values against the reticle values which all checked out.
 The reticle values are handy to keep in mind, or you can refer to the owners manual where they are listed.
-It may not line up perfectly with the drop of your particular ammunition and atmosphere, this is why I typically don’t care for calibrated reticles.
-That said, if you know what value they represent you can use them for all kinds of shots and hold overs.

 note MOA values of the BDC6 Reticle